shapeshed/shapeshed.com/content/posts/apple_iphone_another_small_object_of_desire.md

-{
-  "slug": "apple-iphone-another-small-object-of-desire",
-  "title": "Apple iPhone - Another small object of desire", "date": "2006-05-23T00:00:00+01:00",
++++
+date = "2006-05-23T00:00:00+01:00"
-  "description": "Whilst on my travels today I came across this photo of an Apple iPod phone.
+description = "Whilst on my travels today I came across this photo of an Apple iPod phone.
 Yes please is all I can say.
-It seems that the development is not going too well and that an initial release of Q3 2006 may be delayed until 2007. \n", "tags": [
+It seems that the development is not going too well and that an initial release of Q3 2006 may be delayed until 2007. \n" slug = "apple-iphone-another-small-object-of-desire" tags = ["Apple"] title = "Apple iPhone - Another small object of desire"

-    "Apple"
-  ]
-}
++++

 ![iPhone][1]